Trump preparing executive order targeting social media companies after fact checks applied to his tweets

 Two administration officials outlined the draft order on the condition of anonymity because it was still being finalized Thursday morning.
 But a draft was circulating on Twitter - where else?

 "This will be a Big Day for Social Media and FAIRNESS!"
-Trump tweeted Thursday morning.
+Trump tweeted.

 Trump on Wednesday claimed tech giants "silence conservative voices."
 "We will strongly regulate, or close them down, before we can ever allow this to happen."

-Press secretary Kayleigh McEnany said Trump would sign an executive order relating to social media companies but provided no further details.
-White House strategic communications director Alyssa Farah said Trump would sign it Thursday.

-Trump and his campaign lashed out at the company after Twitter added a warning phrase to two Trump tweets that called mail-in ballots "fraudulent" and predicted "mail boxes will be robbed."
+Trump and his campaign reacted after Twitter added a warning phrase to two Trump tweets that called mail-in ballots "fraudulent" and predicted "mail boxes will be robbed."
 Under the tweets, there's now a link reading "Get the facts about mail-in ballots" that guides users to a page with fact checks and news stories about Trump's unsubstantiated claims.

-Trump accused Twitter of "interfering in the 2020 Presidential Election" and insisting "as president, I will not allow this to happen."
+Trump accused Twitter of interfering in the 2020 presidential election" and declared "as president, I will not allow this to happen."
 His campaign manager, Brad Parscale, said Twitter's "clear political bias" had led the campaign to pull "all our advertising from Twitter months ago."
-Twitter has banned political advertising since last November.
+In fact, Twitter has banned political advertising since last November.

 Late Wednesday, Twitter CEO Jack Dorsey tweeted, "We'll continue to point out incorrect or disputed information about elections globally."